 The Modernization Government Technology Act provides the GSA Administrator and OMB Director with the authority to establish and amend the terms of repayment to the TMF.
 Extending repayment flexibility to agencies gives the Fund the ability to make smart investments and maximize the benefit to the government and public.
 It allows the Fund to continue investing in projects with (i) the highest probability of success and (ii) the highest value to the public and/or highest impact security outcomes, regardless of whether cost savings are expected.

-Repayment considerations:
+Repayment considerations

 Our portfolio includes diverse investments with varying levels of repayment risk and flexibility.
-To be considered for ARP funding, your proposal should specify either full or partial repayment based on the following criteria:
+To be considered for funding, your proposal should specify either full or partial repayment based on the following criteria:

 • Full repayment: TMF has historically operated under a full repayment model, and will continue to do so for projects that yield financial savings realized by the proposing agency.
 The Board expects this to apply to single-agency investments with direct cost savings, such as replacing a legacy system with one that can be operated and maintained more efficiently.